-Haggling can be nerve wracking, but the benefits are worth it.
-If you haggle in the right way and say the right things at the right time, you could ultimately save yourself a lot of money.
+Haggling is stressful, but the benefits can be worth it.
+You could ultimately save yourself a lot of money.

 But there's a knack to getting it right.
 We spoke to the experts to find out how to negotiate a better price.